pablohc97/TFM/README.md

 | Modified Cifar-10 |  0.74 &pm; 0.01  |  0.75 &pm; 0.01 (1.4%)  |  0.77 &pm; 0.01 (4.1%)  |

+### Results

+The use of one or three DN layers gives an increase in accuracy in the two datasets.
+Also, as expected with the modified dataset we get smaller accuracy because the images have more variability.
+It happens in the No-DN and the 1-DN models but not for the 3-DN models, which shows that with 3-DN layers the models are able to adapt themselves to theses changes and not preform a reduction in the accuracy.
+Also it is important to highlight that the increase in accuracy when comparing the No-DN models with regard the 3-DN models is higher for the modified dataset.

 ## Segmentation problem